-When it comes to selling a house with a bad septic tank system in Atlanta, Griffin, McDonough, Fayetteville, Newnan, GA and surrounding cities, TRANSPARENCY is the key to getting your house sold fast.
+When it comes to selling a house with a bad septic tank system TRANSPARENCY is the key to getting your house sold fast.

 We buy houses with bad septic tanks!
 Call Us!
 678-540-4725